SergKrasilnikov/GeoCross/readme.md

 ### How to cite:
-The theoretical explanation and application of the program in the envestigation of the geological structure of the Artemis landing sites will be published in Krasilnikov et al., (2023a).
+The theoretical explanation and application of the program in the envestigation of the geological structure of the Artemis landing sites will be published in Krasilnikov et al., (2024).
-Some results already used in Krasilnikov et al., (2022, 2023b, 2023c):
+Some results already used in Krasilnikov et al., (2022, 2023a, 2023b):

->Krasilnikov, A.S., Krasilnikov, S.S., Ivanov, M.A., Head, J.W., 2023a.
+>Krasilnikov, A.S., Krasilnikov, S.S., Ivanov, M.A., Head, J.W., 2024.
 IN PRESS
 >
->Krasilnikov, S.S., Ivanov, M.A., Head, J.W., Krasilnikov, A.S., 2023b.
+>Krasilnikov, S.S., Ivanov, M.A., Head, J.W., Krasilnikov, A.S., 2023a.
 Geologic history of the south circumpolar
-> region (SCR) of the moon.
+> region (SCR) of the Moon.
 Icarus, 115422.
 >
->Krasilnikov, A.S., Krasilnikov, S.S., Ivanov, M.A., Head, J.W., 2023c.
+>Krasilnikov, A.S., Krasilnikov, S.S., Ivanov, M.A., Head, J.W., 2023b.
 Estimation of ejecta thickness from impact
 > craters in the South polar region of the Moon, Solar System Research, Vol. 57, No. 2, pp. 122–132.
 >
 >Krasilnikov, S.S., Krasilnikov, A.S., Ivanov, M.A., 2022.
 Geological Details of the Main Landing Ellipses of